 Aside from these nutrients, alfalfa leaves have a high content of bioactive plant compounds, such as saponin, flavonoids, phytosterols, alkaloids, and phytoestrogens, among others.

 In other words, alfalfa leaves contain essential nutrients your brain and body need to function well.
 In this fast-paced society, adding alfalfa to your diet is one of the simplest and most effective ways to feed your brain.
+Read our guide on Biohacking For Beginners to learn everything you need to know to start optimizing your biology for longevity.

 Lower Cholesterol Level with the Help of Alfalfa Leaves